cf-convention/cf-convention.github.io/large-projects.md

 ### ESGF - Earth System Grid Federation (ESGF)

 [ESGF](https://esgf.llnl.gov) is a collaboration involving multiple international organizations that provides access to a vast array of climate data.
-THe software stack that provides the ESGF federated services draws heavily on CF compliant metadata and additional conventions developed and maintained by the different MIPS that ESGF supports.
+The software stack that provides the ESGF federated services draws heavily on CF compliant metadata and additional conventions developed and maintained by the different MIPS that ESGF supports.

 <!--
 ### NOAA NCEI -- National Oceanic and Atmospheric Administration's National Centers for Environmental Information